jo-valer/Networking/README.md

 # Networking
 Softwarized and virtualized mobile networks (aka Networking II) group project's repository.

-### Network Slice Setup Optimization
+### Morphing network slices

-• GOAL: GOAL: to enable RYU SDN controller to slice the network and then to dynamically re-allocate services in order to maintain desired QoS
+• GOAL: to enable RYU SDN controller to build network slices and dynamically modify their topology

-• Example 1: migrate a server to maximize throughtput via northbound script
+• To consider that each network node might host«services», that in this case will be represented by virtual switches/routers

-• Example 2: migrate a server to minimize delay via northbound script
+• The SDN controller will not only slice but reprogram connectivity within the slice

 ### Launch
 ````
-ryu-manager slice1.py &
+ryu-manager dynamic_slicing.py &
 sudo python3 network.py
 ````
 ### Shut down network